FAQs

 • I need help immediately.
 What are my options?

-Braden does not offer crisis or emergency psychological care.
+As a private practitioner Dr Braden cannot offer crisis or emergency psychological care.

 If you are at risk of harming yourself or someone else, please call 000 or 1300 64 2255 for the Townsville Acute Care Team.
-Adults may additionally contact Head to Health on 1800 595 121.
+Adults may additionally walk-in to the Medicare Mental Health Centre at 32 Walker St, Townsville City QLD 4810.

 Clinical Psychologist